-- Individual supporters, like yourself, can raise money for charities through peer-to-peer fundraising campaigns.
+- Individual supporters, like yourself, can raise money for charities or specific individuals in need through peer-to-peer fundraising campaigns.
 Supporters can set up fundraising pages on fundraising platform websites to raise money from friends and family members for their favorite cause.

-- If you want to set up a peer-to-peer fundraising page, please contact the charity beforehand to get permission to use its name and to make sure the representations you make on your page are correct.
+- If you want to set up a peer-to-peer fundraising page, please contact the charity or individual beneficiary beforehand to make sure the representations you make on your page are correct.

-- If you want to make a donation on a peer-to-peer fundraising page, first make sure that your donation is going directly to the charity and not the individual supporter.
+- If you want to make a donation on a peer-to-peer fundraising page, first make sure that your donation is going directly to the charity or beneficiary and not the individual supporter.